learn-co-curriculum/phase-1-how-the-web-works/README.md

 ## HTTP Overview

-Communication between different clients and different servers is only possible because communcation between browsers and servers is controlled by a _protocol_.
+Communication between different clients and different servers is only possible because communication between browsers and servers is controlled by a _protocol_.

 In computer science, a _protocol_ is simply a set of rules and procedures that dictates how information is transmitted between different computers.